 “If wishes were horses, beggars would ride”

 Facing the issues that confront me is what allows me to formulate plans to resolve them.
-Whether my plans and actions are successful is in the hands of fate, however the ability to formulate and work to implement my plans is my own.
-Wishing ties my emotional wellbeing to an outcome that I do not control.
-As a Stoic, I will focus on my plans and actions, and let fate determine the outcomes.
+Whether my plans and actions are successful is in the hands of fate.
+However, the ability to formulate and work to implement my plans is my own.
+Wishing ties my emotional well-being to an outcome that I do not control.

-I will not wish, I will work.
+I will not wish; I will work.
 If I believe [x] is a problem, and I have the means and the opportunity to change [x], then I will do so.
-However if I believe [x] is a problem but I do not have the means or opportunity to change [x], I will put it out of my mind and focus my plans and actions on what I can influence.
+If I believe [x] is a problem, but I do not have the means or opportunity to change [x], I will put it out of my mind and focus my plans and actions on what I can influence.